 Self catering may save us money but shops are thin on the ground here.
 Being able to make my own coffee would result in me pouring gallons of it down my neck, rather than the respectable 2 cups/day I’m on now.
 Maybe we’d have cereal for breakfast, but I prefer eggs .
 We have a fridge for beer and water, that’s all we need.

 We’re on an island, so higher prices are understandable.
-Everything is shipped over.
+Everything has to be shipped over.
 A bottle of water is about 4 Baht extra.
 You won’t find any meals for 50 Baht, a soup or a curry is around 100 B, rice 30 B. We share, one between two.

 Haad Yao, the next beach, is bigger than Haad Salad.
-It has a 7-11, prices are lower, but you need a bike, ( we’re reluctant to hire one again after our disaster), or a crazy Iron Man husband who runs up hills for fun, to get there.
+It has a 7-11, prices are lower, but you need a bike, ( we’re reluctant to hire one again after our disaster), 2 hours to make the walk, or a crazy Iron Man husband who runs up hills for fun, to get there.